mmistakes/made-mistakes-jekyll/_posts/2012-12-13-alextrott-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @alextrott_"
+title: "Sitting in the dark wearing a hoodie"
 description: "PaperFaces portrait of @alextrott_ drawn with Paper by 53 on an iPad."
 image: paperfaces-alextrott-twitter-lg
 thumb: paperfaces-alextrott-twitter-150.jpg